hsanzg/exact-covers/README.md

-D. E. Knuth proposed a method for solving the exact cover problem in the paper [_Dancing Links_][dl], whose title refers to a clever yet simple technique technique for deleting and restoring the nodes of a doubly linked list.
+D. E. Knuth proposed a method for solving the exact cover problem in the paper [_Dancing Links_][dl], whose title refers to a clever yet simple technique for deleting and restoring the nodes of a doubly linked list.
 His backtracking algorithm, called _Algorithm X_, employs this "waltzing" of links to visit all exact covers of $I$ with options $\mathcal{O}$ in a recursive, depth-first manner.
 For further information, see Section 7.2.2.1